Long-term care insurance

 Life insurance with long-term care benefits

-- An optional extension of benefit rider for long-term care expense that continues benefits beyond the policy's death benefit
+An optional extension of benefit rider for long-term or extended care expenses that continues benefits beyond the policy’s death benefit and an optional inflation protection benefit is available

 - A wide range of long-term care benefits including home care services, assisted living, adult day care and nursing home facilities